drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 ```

-After doing that, your export page will be looking as fancy as this screenshot.
+Once you do that, your export page will look as fancy as the following screenshot.
 Yay!

 ![]({{site.baseurl}}/attachments/ref_developer532/eventtask.png)

-That's it for the neccessary upgrade changes, but you can do an extra mile and provide your event tasks with new additional features.
+That's it for the required upgrade changes; however, you can go an extra mile and provide your event tasks with new additional features.

-### Available event task improvements
+### Additional event task improvements

-You can provide custom progress message by implementing this function in the View which uses `EventTaskProgressProviderTrait`:
+You can provide a custom progress message by implementing this function in the View which uses `EventTaskProgressProviderTrait`:

 ```php
 /**